top of page

 Protecting our partners’ privacy

-The following case studies are intentionally anonymous and high‑level.
-We omit identifying details while sharing the patterns, approaches, and outcomes that leaders can reasonably expect when we partner together.
+The following case studies are intentionally anonymous and high-level.
+We omit identifying details while sharing the patterns, approaches, and outcomes leaders can reasonably expect when partnering with Chefalo Consulting.
+In many cases, additional references can be shared privately upon request.

-At Chefalo Consulting, we partner with organizations to create meaningful, measurable change.
-From correctional agencies to public school districts, our work helps teams build trauma‑informed systems that promote safety, resilience, and long‑term growth.
+At Chefalo Consulting, we partner with public service and mission-driven organizations to create meaningful, measurable culture change.
+From correctional agencies to public school districts, our training, coaching, and implementation support help leaders build trauma-informed systems that strengthen safety, resilience, and long-term growth.

 What you’ll find on this page

-• Anonymous case snapshots that illustrate challenges, approaches, and the kinds of shifts organizations achieved.
+• Anonymous case snapshots that illustrate the challenge, the approach, and the types of shifts organizations achieved

-• Outcome indicators expressed as ranges and relative improvements (e.g., “double‑digit reduction,” “majority of staff,” “within 6–12 months”).
+• Outcome indicators expressed as ranges and relative improvements (for example, “double-digit reduction,” “majority of staff,” or “within 6–12 months”)

-• Representative quotes with roles only (no names or departments).
+• Representative quotes attributed by role only (no names, departments, or locations)

 Themes we see across engagements

-• Building psychological safety to reduce turnover and improve service quality
+• Building psychological safety to support retention and improve service quality

-• Translating trauma‑informed principles into day‑to‑day supervision and policy
+• Translating trauma-informed principles into daily supervision, routines, and policy

-• Aligning leadership, middle management, and frontline teams around a shared playbook
+• Aligning leadership, middle management, and frontline teams around a shared implementation playbook

-• Using small pilots to generate visible wins and momentum for system‑wide change
+• Using small pilots to generate early wins and build momentum for system-wide change

 Case Snapshot A — Large State Correctional Agency